-Spe Species Name Skipjack tuna (Katsuwonus pelamis) C1 Category C Stock Status - Minimum Requirements PASS C1.2 The species is considered, in its most recent stock assessment, to have a biomass above the limit reference point (or proxy), OR removals by the fishery under assessment are considered by scientific authorities to be negligible.
-PASS Clause outcome: PA PASS
+Species Name Skipjack tuna (Katsuwonus pelamis) C1 Category C Stock Status - Minimum Requirements C1.1 Fishery removals of the species in the fishery under assessment are included in the stock assessment process, OR are considered by scientific authorities to be negligible.
+C1.2 The species is considered, in its most recent stock assessment, to have a biomass above the limit reference point (or proxy), OR removals by the fishery under assessment are considered by scientific authorities to be negligible.
+PASS Clause outcome: PASS